A woman on the couch looking into her laptop

 Here are a few ways to get value out of your reference checks instead of just becoming another box to tick!

 1. Take time to structure your questions.
 If your company does not have a reference check template, start here.
-Compile a list of questions which cover the following areas: the candidates’ primary responsibilities and job title, their unique skills and qualities, what training they could have to benefit them, what motivates them, how they respond to feedback, how they work with others, would you rehire them, etc. You can check out this brief guideline we have created on Notion.
+Compile a list of questions which cover the following areas: the candidates’ primary responsibilities and job title, their unique skills and qualities, what training they could have to benefit them, what motivates them, how they respond to feedback, how they work with others, would you rehire them, etc.

 2. Pick up the phone.
 Emailing a survey to the referees is very convenient, but let’s face it, this method will not yield what we are searching for.
 Conducting reference checks in writing may not allow us to get a complete picture of the candidate, affecting the reliability.
 The best way is to speak with someone directly over the phone or, better yet, in person.